Jacob Morrier

 California Institute of Technology

-I am a fifth-year Ph.D.
+I am a sixth-year Ph.D.
 Candidate in Social Science at Caltech.

-I am a quantitative social scientist with expertise in applying sophisticated quantitative methodologies, especially causal inference, econometrics, and machine learning, to analyze administrative, behavioral, and text data.
+I am a data and quantitative social scientist with expertise in applying sophisticated quantitative methodologies, especially causal inference, econometrics, and machine learning, to analyze administrative, behavioral, and text data.

 Education